adamfordyce11/go-training/Session 1/PRESENTATION.md

 ---
 ## What is Go?

- - Go is an open-source programming language developed by Google in 2009.
+ - Go is an open-source programming language developed by Google in 2009. <!-- .element: class="fragment" -->
- - It is designed to be simple, fast, and efficient, with a focus on concurrency and scalability.
+ - It is designed to be simple, fast, and efficient, with a focus on concurrency and scalability. <!-- .element: class="fragment" -->
- - Go is popular for building web applications, network servers, and other distributed systems.
+ - Go is popular for building web applications, network servers, and other distributed systems. <!-- .element: class="fragment" -->

 ---
 ## Go Syntax